 "The deaths of several important men leads Adamant to the Gentlewomen's Charity League.
 Georgie finds employment in the club's cloak room.
 But despite Adamant serving as a bodyguard, the League still manages to execute their next target."

-It all began right here: on this day in 1968, Irwin Allen's Land of the Giants aired "The Crash."
-This served as the first episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1968 (in the U.S.), Irwin Allen's Land of the Giants aired "The Crash."
+Officially, this served as the first episode of the program's first season, and here's the plot summary from IMDB.com:

 "In this, the pilot episode, a sub-orbital aircraft named the Spindrift flying from New York (Los Angeles in later episodes) is pulled into a space warp which transports its crew and passengers into another dimension.
 The ship eventually lands on a planet where everything is 12 times larger than normal.
 In their first night on the planet they are attacked by a giant cat and two of their party , Captain Steve Burton and jet set heiress Valerie Scott, are captured by a pair of giant scientists but are eventually rescued by the rest of the castaways.
 Unfortunately, they soon realize that for the time being they are stuck on this strange world."